-Significant Health Needs Addressed ✓ Access to Basic Needs Such as Housing, Jobs, and Food ✓ Access to Mental/Behavioral Health and Substance Use Services ✓ Injury and Disease Prevention and Management □ Active Living and Healthy Eating ✓ Access to Quality Primary Care Health Services ✓ System Navigation ✓ Access to Specialty and Extended Care ✓ Increased Community Connections ✓ Safe and Violence-Free Environment Program Description This program, located in Woodland, focuses on providing a safe place for homeless individuals to recuperate after hospital discharge and getting them linked to wraparound services and resources.
-During their stay at Haven House, they get assistance with additional services including health insurance enrollment, finding a medical home, substance use and mental health services and placement in permanent housing.
-Population Served The primary beneficiaries of this program are homeless individuals in need of a safe environment to fully recover when discharged from the hospital.
-Program Goal / Anticipated Impact The program's goals are: 1) to improve the health of participants; 2) reduce the hospital stay of participants; 3) reduce the repetitive hospitalization of participants; and 4) provide participants with access to all services necessary to live in the least restrictive community setting possible.
-FY 2022 Report Activities Summary Provide clients with meals, bed rest, and self-care.
+Medical Respite/Recuperative Care Program Significant Health Needs ✓ Access to Basic Needs Such as Housing, Jobs, and Food Addressed ✓ Access to Mental/Behavioral Health and Substance Use Services ✓ Injury and Disease Prevention and Management ☐ Active Living and Healthy Eating ✓ Access to Quality Primary Care Health Services□ System Navigation ✓ Access to Specialty and Extended Care ☐ Increased Community Connections ☐ Safe and Violence-Free Environment Program Description This program focuses on providing a safe place for individuals experiencing homelessness to recuperate after hospital discharge and getting them linked to wraparound services and resources.
+During their stay, they get assistance with additional services including health insurance enrollment, finding a medical home, substance use and mental health services and placement in permanent housing.
+The program is a critical safety net for individuals experiencing homelessness upon discharge from the hospital.
+In FY23 the partner operating this program was Yolo Community Care Continuum.
+In FY24 the partner operating this program is 4th and Hope.
+Population Served The primary beneficiaries of this program are medically fragile individuals experiencing homelessness in need of a safe environment to fully recover when discharged from the hospital.
+Program Goal / Anticipated Impact The program's goals are: 1) to improve the health of participants; 2) reduce the hospital length of stay; 3) reduce the repetitive hospitalization of participants; and 4) provide participants with access to all services necessary to live in the least restrictive community setting possible.
+FY 2023 Report Activities Summary Provide clients with meals, bed rest, and self-care.
 Case managers provide transportation to ongoing health and treatment services.
 Assist with social services and community treatment supports.
-Performance / Impact 47 persons served with a total of 175 bed nights, which otherwise would have been spent in the hospital.
-Hospital's Contribution / Program Expense \$60,000 FY 2023 Plan Program Goal / Anticipated Impact Continue to 1) to improve the health of participants; 2) reduce the hospital stay of participants; 3) reduce the repetitive hospitalization of participants; and 4) provide participants with access to all services necessary to live in the least restrictive community setting possible.
-Planned Activities Continue strengthening relationship and communication between the case management staff at Woodland Memorial, Yolo Community Care Continuum's (YCCC) Haven House staff and Sutter Health for referrals into the program.
+Performance / Impact 36 persons served with a total of 208 bed nights, which otherwise would have been spent in the hospital.
+Hospital's Contribution / Program Expense \$65,000 FY 2024 Plan

+Program Goal / Anticipated Impact Continue to 1) to improve the health of participants; 2) reduce the hospital stay of participants; 3) reduce the repetitive hospitalization of participants; and 4) provide participants with access to all services necessary to live in the least restrictive community setting possible.
+Planned Activities Continue strengthening relationships and communication on community services and resources available for Woodland Memorial patients.
+CalAIM began rolling out in Yolo county on July 1, 2022, and Partnership Health Plan (PHP) announced that both Community Supports: Recuperative Care/Medical Respite and Short-Term Post Hospitalization (STPH), would be offered starting January 1, 2023.
+Currently the sole contracted provider with PHP for these services is 4 th and Hope.
+Sutter Health and Dignity Health established a new referral workflow for these services in partnership with 4 th and Hope that began at the start of FY24.
+Emphasis will be placed on coordinating referrals with other CalAIM benefits including Enhanced Care Management and Community Supports Housing Navigation.